-Next on Jim Baxter's list of the 12 all time greatest waggler anglers, Roger Wakenshaw: A one-time rival on the River Witham when it was a great roach river, is an example of a great competitor.
-He is a very focused individual who will determine his goal, not over-complicate things and go all out for the win.
+A one-time rival on the River Witham when it was a great roach river, Roger is a very focused individual who will determine his goal, not over-complicate things and go all out for the win.
 His record seems to confirm this.

-Born and raised in Normanton, West Yorks, Roger trained on local rivers like the Wharfe, Swale and Ouse, and Ryhill Reservoir.
-He left the county to attend college in Lincoln where he met and married Karen, his wife of 33 years and then Lincoln became his adopted city.
+Born and raised in Normanton, West Yorkshire, Roger trained on local rivers like the Wharfe, Swale and Ouse, and Ryhill Reservoir.
+He left the county to attend college in Lincoln where he met and married Karen, his wife of more than 30 years.
+Lincoln then became his adopted city.

-Even the great John Allerton got up off his box one day to watch Roger catch enough to win a Witham Super League round on route to the overall title on waggler back in the early 90s.
-Roger had that effect on others, keen to learn more about how he did it rather than struggle on regardless.
+Even the great John Allerton got up off his box one day to watch Roger catch enough to win a Witham Super League round en route to the overall title on waggler back in the early 1990s.
+Roger had that effect on others, who were keen to learn more about how he did it rather than struggle on regardless.

 He’s also shone on the Trent, winning consecutive Kamasan British Open titles at Long Higgin in 1992/3 and 1993/4.
 He caught 14lb of hybrids to win the first and really made it count in the second with 53lb of bream.
 He was also third overall in the prestigious Kamasan Matchman of the Year competition in 1993, earning points in all matches of 60+ pegs.

 He has won two National championship team medals, both on the River Witham.
 Division 4 in 1983 (Kirkstead won with a record 978 points and a lowest score of 55) and Division 2 in 1985.
 Roger led from the front with a section 3rd from Langrick in the first, and took section runner up in the second.
 He won the Witham Super League title twice and enjoyed other top three placings with most catches falling to waggler.